echabert/ESIPAPCpp/sessions/statistics_calculator.md

   - Then you must add the private data member.
 By conventions, data member have a name in lower case finishing by an underscore charater *_*.
     - The class must contain the data to analyze.
-For that, the data must be contained in an array of double values called *data_*.
+For that, the data must be contained in an vector of double values called *data_*.
 It is advised that you should use the *vector* class of the STL library.
-Default value: array is empty.
+Default value: the data array is empty.
-    - The class must contain the maximum number of element that can be put in the data collection *nmax_*.
-Default value: 1000.

   - You must add two constructors:
     - one constructor with no argument where data members will be initialized to the default values.
-    - one constructor with a second constructor with the number of maximum elements in argument.
+    - one constructor with a second constructor with a vector of double values in argument.

   - You must add one destructor.